alvianpratama00/portfolio/_posts/2022-02-20-Analyzing Property Type.md

 ## Artificial Neural Network
 ![ANN](https://github.com/alvianpratama00/portfolio/blob/master/assets/img/ConfAcc_ANN.png?raw=true)

-As we can see from the model, we can conclude that the best model that will be used for system that will offer the most profitable property types is Artificial Neural Network.
-That model produces 92% accuracy value, 82% recall value, 71% precision value and 76% f1-score value, which are better than the others.
+**As we can see from the model, we can conclude that the best model that will be used for system that will offer the most profitable property types is Artificial Neural Network.That model produces 92% accuracy value, 82% recall value, 71% precision value and 76% f1-score value, which are better than the others.**

 ## Repository Link :
 [Analyze Property Type](https://github.com/alvianpratama00/ClassifyingPropertyType_UsingJupyterNotebook)